kossnocorp/paddle-billing/README.md

 #### Sandbox

-To use the Sandbox, pass `true` as second argument to client:
+To use the Sandbox, pass `true` as the second argument to `client`:

 ```ts
 import { client, cancelSubscription } from "paddle-billing";